Butaleja District: Overview

-Butaleja District was created by Act of the Ugandan Parliament, and became operational on 1 July 2005.
+Butaleja District was created by an Act of the Ugandan Parliament, and became operational on 1 July 2005.
 Prior to that the district was known as Bunyole County and was part of Tororo District.
 The predominant ethnicity in the district (85%) are Banyole, a Bantu tribe whose language is called Lunyole.
 Lunyole has been listed by the Institute of Languages of Makerere University among the endangered minority languages in Uganda.
 The main food of the Banyole is a finger millet meal called Obusiima.
 The traditional official meal included Obusiima and mushroom sauce.

 Other ethnicities in the district (15%) include the Jopadhola, the Bagisu, the Basoga, the Iteso, the Karimojong and the Bagwere.
 Due to a high population density in the district, environmental degradation is a concern.

 There are two municipalities in the district; Butaleja, where the district headquarters are located and Busolwe, the location of Busolwe General Hospital, a 100-bed public hospital, administered by the Uganda Ministry of Health.